rmrt1n/advent-of-code/README.md

 To run the solutions, you'll first need to place your input files in the `src/days/data/` directory with the format `dayXX.txt` (add leading zeros for days 1-9).
 This project uses the [Zig build system](https://ziglang.org/learn/build-system/) to run the commands.

 Below are a list of the available commands.
 For the run and bench steps, you can also pass the optimize mode with the `-Doptimize` flag.

+### Building

+- `zig build` - Builds all of the binaries.
+This is useful if you just want to compile without running the programs.

 ### Running